stuart-thackray/nitrogen_fa/README.md

 # Nitrogen plugin for [Font Awesome](http://fontawesome.io/)

-A quick way to include font-awesome incons into nitrogen; small record name; not need to specificially state that aria hidden etc.
+A quick way to include font-awesome incons into nitrogen; small record name; assumes to add "fa fa-"; and no need to specificially state that aria hidden etc.

 This creates a `#fa{}` element for [Nitrogen Web Framework](http://nitrogenproject.com)